dataloveco/food-policy-media-app/README.md

 An interactive [Shiny for Python](https://shiny.posit.co/py/) application for exploring the relationship between **media coverage** (volume and sentiment) and **food policy actions** in the U.S.

-Built as part of **FIN-6305 Quantitative Methods III**, University of Denver.
+Built as part of **FIN-6305 Applied Quantitative Methods**, University of Denver.

 ## ✨ Features